djvanderlaan/pipeline/README.md

 ```

 `Time Segment`
+: Combines one or more `Events` of a Device that are close in space and time.
+: Has a starting time and an end time.
-: Combines several `Events` of a Device into continuous time segments.
-In principle time segments are continuous (there are no gaps between the `Time Segments`).
+: In principle time segments are continuous (there are no gaps between the `Time Segments` e.g. the end time of one segment is the starting time of the next segment).
 However, it is possible that for certain longer time periodes without events no `Time Segment` is defined.
+: Cannot overlap.
 : Contains the seperate `Events`.
 Therefore, no information present in the `Events` is lost.
-: Can contain `Events` that took place at different Cell.
+: Can contain `Events` that took place at different Cells.

 ```mermaid